runningoffcode/Payflix/docs/integration-faq.md

 # Integration FAQ

 **What is MCP and why does PayFlix expose it?**
 Model Context Protocol lets AI agents call external services uniformly.
-By exposing PayFlix via MCP, partners like Daydreams can fetch creator stats or unlock content without custom SDKs.
+By exposing PayFlix via MCP, partners and agentic workflows can fetch creator stats or unlock content without custom SDKs.

 **How do creators benefit?**
 Every agent-triggered unlock still routes through our session keys, so creators see instant USDC payouts and Digital ID receipts—same as the main UI.